insin/nwb/docs/Commands.md

 **Flags:**

-* `-f` - force creation of the new project without asking any questions, using which default settings are necessary as a result.
+* `-f` - force creation of the new project without asking any questions, using whichever default settings are necessary as a result.

 ### `serve` - serve a React app